jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/careers/index.md

     requires an estimated effort of 40 to 45 minutes.
 Before doing this, you must first complete the previous stage.
 To begin, please write us an email at <careers@fluidattacks.com>.
+    (This item will be evaluated depending on the position the candidate is applying for.)

 ## 8\.
 Challenges